Edlavio/himovie/README.md

 ## ⚙️Features

 - Add a category selector in the carousel
-- Maybe move the project to Next.js and TypeScript who knows 🙃
+- Maybe migrate the project to Next.js and TypeScript who knows 🙃

 ## 📎How To Use